Frequently Asked Questions

 Is the school accredited?

 Yes, we are fully Accredited with AdvancED/SACS and a member of the Texas Private Schools Association.
 We are also members of the Association of Classical Christian Schools and the Society for Classical Learning.
+Please visit our Accreditation and Associations page for more information.

 What grade levels are offered?